djchateau/ServerBackupUtility/ServerBackupUtility/Resources/Readme.txt

 - Password for the FTP server user \
 	add key="FtpPassword" value="password"

-- Select Active or Passive FTP file transfer. \
+- Select active or passive FTP file transfer. \
 	add key="FtpMode" value="active"

-- Usually port 21 here for Active transfers and port 990 for Passive transfers, but not necessarily.
-Check the configuration on your FTP server. \
+- Usually port 21 here for Active transfers and port 990 for Passive transfers, but not necessarily. \
 	add key="FtpPort" value="21"

-- Select SSL/TLS Encrypted or Unencrypted file transfer.
+- Select SSL encrypted or unencrypted file transfers.
 SSH is not supported. \
 	add key="FtpSsl" value="false"

 - Use the Email SMTP client to send log notifications. \